-Donald Trump's Pride Month 2019 Tweet Has People Calling Out His Administration's Policies
+Donald Trump's Pride Month Tweet Has People Calling Out These Policies

 June 1 marks the beginning of Pride month, and many LGBTQ people and allies are gearing up for celebrations of the LGBTQ community all over the world.
 As with any month-long celebration and remembrance of a community, politicians and public figures are chiming in with their thoughts and comments, including the president of the United States, who posted a Pride tweet ahead of the first day of Pride month.
 Donald Trump's Pride month 2019 tweet has people calling out his administration's policies that seem to contradict his comments.